 About this blog

-The idea was born in Brighton where Dong, André and Katrin were engaged (yet again) in a debate about food-productive landscape design in urban and peri-urban settings and noticed (yet again) that the knowledge needed to lead these debates became very detailed and difficult to access quickly, the deeper we emerged into discussion.
+The idea for a blog was born in Brighton where Dong, André and Katrin were engaged in debates about food-productive landscape design in urban and peri-urban settings and noticed that the knowledge needed to lead these debates became very detailed and difficult to access quickly, the deeper we emerged into discussion.
 We wanted ‘a repository to better record current information and experiences, accessible to everyone and from everywhere’…

 Please do join us to discuss any aspect of Productive Urban Landscapes.

 Katrin Bohn, Dong Chu and André Viljoen